 How to Make Homemade Yeast

-When I first started prepping, one of the first things I started to store were buckets of wheat given that they are relatively cheap and have a shelf life of 30+ years.
+When I started prepping, one of the first things I would store was bulk wheat since it is fairly cheap, has a shelf life of 30+ years and best of all, I love making bread.

-Although you can store your wheat for 30+ years, yeast’s shelf life will only last about a year before it starts to die off and become ineffective.
-And unless you enjoy eating unleavened Matzah bread, you’ll be forced to eat a lot of bread bricks during a SHTF situation.
+Although you can store wheat for 30+ years, yeast’s shelf life will only last about a year before it starts to die off and become ineffective.
+So unless you enjoy eating unleavened Matzah bread, you’ll be forced to consume a lot of bread bricks during a SHTF situation.

 How to Make Homemade Yeast